-Have you ever been unjustly angry at anybody?
-Some possible examples: at the driver who cuts you off in traffic; when you are having a bad day and you take your frustration out on the most convenient person; anger fueled by jealousy or when you are competing in sports.
+Have you ever been unjustly angry?
+Maybe you’ve gotten angry at another driver in lousy traffic.
+After having a bad day, have you ever taken your frustration out on the most convenient person?
+Sometimes anger is fueled by jealousy or the adrenaline can awaken it in competitive sports.

-Have you ever spoken an unkind word to anybody?
-Some possible examples: unintentionally wounding a person while kidding around; snapping at a friend, spouse, or child; speaking disrespectfully about a politician or a superior.
+Have you ever spoken an unkind word to another?
+Maybe you’ve unintentionally wounded a person while kidding around, snapped at a friend, spouse, or child, or have spoken disrespectfully about a politician or a superior.

-Have you ever had hateful thoughts about anybody?
-Some possible examples: people who criticize your beliefs; enemies of your nation; an irritating or obnoxious co-worker.
+Have you ever had hateful thoughts about anyone?
+People who criticize your beliefs; enemies of your nation; or irritating, obnoxious co-workers?